-Presentation Slide Submission: After the application deadline you will be provided a link to a presentation slide submission form.
-You must submit your PowerPoint slide in 16:9 (widescreen) aspect ratio by 11:59pm on October 21, 2019.
-Slides will not be accepted after this deadline.
-If you do not submit your slide by the deadline, you will be required to speak without one!
+Presentation Slide Submission: After the application deadline, you will be provided with a link to a presentation submission form.
+You must submit your video presentation by October 21, 2020.
+Videos will not be accepted after this deadline.
+If you do not submit your video by the deadline, you will not be eligilbe to participate.

 3MT Presentation Workshop